Lectem/cpp-boilerplate/README.md

  * Basic unit-testing using [doctest](https://github.com/onqtam/doctest)
  * Coverage.cmake : Test coverage script to add a 'Coverage' build type to CMake
  * Generating the documentation through TravisCI requires that you setup a Github Token, see https://docs.travis-ci.com/user/deployment/pages/ .
+ * The lgtm.com website already knows about cmake and can build most of the projects without any special configuration.
+A sample configuration is in this project to show how to tag files and disable unneeded warnings.
+The external folder is automatically recognized and files are tagged as library.

  ## FAQ